-Gozo, being the sister island and smaller than the main land, one might think that there isn’t much to visit but here’s why you’re wrong!
-Gozo, has so much to offer, so much authenticity and beauty.
+Gozo, being the sister island and smaller than the mainland, one might think that there isn’t much to visit but here’s why you’re wrong!
+The island of Gozo has so much to offer, so much authenticity and beauty.
 So, even if you are in Malta for a short trip, visiting Gozo is always a great idea.

 Getting to Gozo from the mainland is easy, and there are also plenty of means to get there.
 Gozo Ferry runs from Cirkewwa every 30 minutes more or less, this departs from Cirkewwa, the last point of Malta.
 Another option is to get a helicopter, this is not as efficient and needs more planning in advance since it is not as frequent.
 One should also know that there are the options of renting a boat for a private charter which gives you the opportunity to have a local skipper showing you around some secluded beaches.